cambrian-mllm/cambrian/eval/slurm/README.md

 sbatch slurm/consolidate.slurm gs://us-central2-storage/cambrian/checkpoints/TPU-llava-v1.5-7b-finetune-6993k
 ```

-This will save the consolidated checkpoint to `$SCRATCH/llava-TPU-llava-v1.5-7b-finetune-6993k`
+This will save the consolidated checkpoint to `$SCRATCH/cambrian-TPU-llava-v1.5-7b-finetune-6993k`
-> Note: an extra "llava-" prefix is added to the checkpoint name if it is not already present to ensure the checkpoint can be loaded properly with the `llava_base` code
+> Note: an extra "cambrian-" prefix is added to the checkpoint name if it is not already present to ensure the checkpoint can be loaded properly with the `cambrian` code
 </details>

 ### Run single benchmark for single checkpoint via SBATCH